ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 * ``reserved for addend`` is used in SHT_AUTH_RELR or SHT_REL relocation implementations where the relocation addend is written to the contents of the place.
+It must be set to 0 if not used for an addend.

+* ``reserved`` are bits reserved for future expansion.
+These bits must be set to 0 by a producer.
+A consumer must not assume that reserved bits are set to 0.

 For a relocation that involves signing a pointer.
 If the target symbol for a relocation is an undefined weak reference the result of the